-Kathleen R. Cabral, Marketing Officer B.A., University of Toledo William Souza, Educational Specialist; B. A., Chaminade University of Honolulu
+Kathleen R. Cabral, Marketing Officer B.A., University of Toledo Tomi A. Ponciano, Graphic Designer;

+B.F.A., University of Hawai'i at Mānoa

-Office of the Vice Chancellor
+Office of the Vice Chancellor for Academic Affairs

-Michael H. Pecsok, Vice Chancellor/Chief Academic Officer; B.A., University of California, Berkeley; M.Ed., University of Hawai'i James Goodman, Interim Dean of Arts and
+Michael H. Pecsok, Vice Chancellor/Chief Academic Officer; B.A., University of California, Berkeley; M.Ed., University of Hawai'i

-Sciences; B.F.A., M.F.A., University of Hawai'i B. Michael K. Tagawa, Dean of Career and Technical Education; B.A., M.A., University of Hawai'i
+James Goodman, Interim Dean of Arts and Sciences; B.F.A., M.F.A., University of Hawai'i vacant, Dean of Career and Technical Education; vacant, Dean of Academic Services